 Methods of interpretation are changing.
-The more traditional methods of on-site signage and brochures are being replaced to a certain extent with technology.
+The more traditional methods of on site signage and brochures are being replaced to a certain extent with technology.
 Technology can enable visitors to download up-to-date information prior to visiting the garden, by using mobile technology and downloadable apps when they arrive.
 For example, there is now the technology available so that when you enter a space such as a garden it triggers relevant information using field beacons or GPS positioning.
-This will not completely replace the more traditional methods but caters for and attracts a wider and particularly younger audience and provides a convenient portal to information about plants and the natural environment.
+This will not replace the more traditional methods but provide the ability to cater for and attract a wider and particularly younger audience and provide a portal to information about plants and the natural environment.

-3.2.2.1 Policies: interpretation planning
+3.2.1 Policies - Interpretation planning

-- a) Interpretation plans will be prepared and kept under regular review for each garden. - b) Interpretation plans will focus on entry points, moments and important places and key sites.
+- Interpretation plans shall be prepared and kept under regular review for each garden - Interpretation plans shall focus on entry points, moments and important places and key sites.

-9 Objective 4 - Global Strategy for Plant Conservation (GSPC)
+&lt;sup>7 Objective 4 - Global Strategy for Plant Conservation (GSPC)

-Each garden needs a comprehensive interpretation plan that tells the unique story of each place.
-The plan will identify appropriate interpretive themes in detail, set out the techniques to be used, and show where on-site interpretation is to be located.
+A comprehensive interpretation plan is needed for each garden that tells the unique story of each place.
+The plan will identify appropriate interpretive themes in detail, set out the techniques to be used and show where on-site interpretation is to be located.

-These plans should be closely linked to landscape development planning, visitor demographics and on-site circulation and movement.
+These plans should be closely linked to landscape development planning, visitor demographics and on site circulation and movement.